lake4790k/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 Since I couldn't get a really high accuracy (>99%) with the skip connection two layer convolutional network, I tried to just go deeper with the convolutions without pooling layers and no skip connections.

 A ran many experiments with both models on AWS GPUs to see what network size can be trained in a reasonable time frame.
+I used multiple AWS instances in parallel to see what models/hyperparameters worked well.

 My final solution followed the general avice "deeper is better".
 Since not only the training, but the validation and test accuracies are high as well, I believe the network didn't just learn all the training examples, but achived a more generalized knowledge.
 Although the test set accuracy was only 97.5% compared with 99.3%, so could be still better.